-Equinox Library Amplification Kits deliver excellent fidelity, uniform sequence coverage, and high library complexity to specifically address the stringent demands of applications such as rare variant detection, circulating free DNA (cfDNA) analysis, single-cell analysis, and hybridization capture.
+Equinox Library Amplification Kits deliver excellent fidelity, uniform sequence coverage, and high library complexity to specifically address the stringent demands of applications such as rare variant detection, circulating cell-free DNA (cfDNA) analysis, single-cell analysis, and hybridization capture.
 Kits contain a uniquely engineered, ultra-high fidelity DNA polymerase in an optimized hot start PCR mix formulated for high efficiency, low-bias NGS library amplification.

 Key Features and Benefits

 Ultra-high fidelity amplification that reduces misincorporation events by up to 40%

 Reduced overall error rates and facilitation of robust error correction enable rare mutation detection

 Effective hot start formulation inhibits both polymerase and exonuclease activities,